jonnyvpc/Real-Estate-Analysis/README.md

 # Real-Estate-Analysis

 This repository contains a Jupyter Notebook for analyzing real estate reviews using sentiment analysis, keyword frequency, and word cloud visualizations.
+This is a sample set, however, having data visualization can help improve your marketing and sales tactics across multiple touchpoints throughout your Enterprise, while training your Team on a shared and unified Customer profile.

 ## Setup Instructions

 ### Requirements

-Make sure you have the following dependencies listed in the `requirements.txt` file:
+Before you get started, make sure you have the following dependencies.
+They are listed in the `requirements.txt` file:

 - pandas
 - nltk